 Brake assist is designed to help reduce the distance required to come to a complete stop.
-In cases where a collision is unavoidable, brake assist will help reduce your speed at impact.
-This reduction in speed is extremely helpful in worst-case scenarios because minimizing vehicle speed at impact will reduce overall damages resulting from a crash.
+In cases where a collision is unavoidable, brake assist helps reduce your speed at impact.
+This reduction in speed is extremely helpful in worst-case scenarios because minimizing vehicle speed at impact reduces overall damage resulting from a crash.
 Vehicle speed also has a significant influence on the scale of any injuries sustained.
-Even if the vehicle does not sustain much damage, the effects of being thrown forward the inside of a vehicle at a higher rate of speed can be damaging for the human body.
+Even if the vehicle does not sustain much damage, the effects of being thrown forward inside a vehicle at a higher rate of speed can be damaging to the human body.